 The Australian & New Zealand Biosolids Partnership, or ANZBP has been created to promote and support the sustainable management of biosolids in Australia and New Zealand.

 The Australian Water Association (AWA) is facilitator and administrator for the ANZBP, using a subscription model to raise the necessary funds.
-The key stakeholders are the water utilities in Australia and New Zealand which produce and have to manage biosolids, practitioners (consultants and contractors), the agencies responsible for regulating the management and use of biosolids and research houses.
+The key stakeholders are the water utilities in Australia and New Zealand which produce and have to manage biosolids, practitioners (consultants and contractors), the agencies responsible for regulating the management and use of biosolids, research organisations and universities, and end-users of biosolids and their representative agencies.

 ANZBP members are from organisations around Australia and New Zealand.